 Does this equation and its meaning still seem a bit tricky right now?
 If so, don't worry, it will become easier as you continue along.

-Read through the following lessons, where I will go into more details about each of the components of the basic accounting equation and give more examples of each one:
+Read through the following lessons, where I will go into more details about each of the elements of the basic accounting equation, including examples for each one:

-Once you are done with these lessons be sure to check out my second lesson on the accounting equation, which will give you more info and certainty on this key concept.
+Once you are done with these lessons be sure to check out the final lesson on the accounting equation and financial position, which will give you more info and certainty about this key concept.

 Click below to see questions and exercises on this same topic from other visitors to this page... (if there is no published solution to the question/exercise, then try and solve it yourself)

 Basic Accounting Equation Question Before you begin: For purposes of exams and testing it's important to make sure you not only answer the questions correctly but are completing them …

 Accounting Equation Questions and Answers Before you begin: For purposes of exams and testing it's important to make sure you not only get the questions right but are completing them at the …

 MAIN PURPOSE OFACCOUNTING EQUATION Q: WHAT IS THE MAIN PURPOSE OF THIS ACCOUNTING EQUATION?